apache/rocketmq-remoting/README.md

-## Apache RocketMQ XXX
+## Apache RocketMQ X

-Apache RocketMQ XXX is the next generation of RocketMQ, which is extremely simple and high available.
+Apache RocketMQ X is the next generation of RocketMQ, which is extremely simple and high available.